Snow Bowl (2017): Aftermath

-With the win, Buffalo improved to 7–6 on the season, keeping its playoff chances alive and paving the way to breaking its league-leading playoff drought later in 2017.
-Head coach Sean McDermott was later criticized for his decision to punt from the Indianapolis 42-yard line on fourth and one in overtime, as a tie-game would have been as detrimental as a loss for Buffalo's chances.
-This was coming after previous Bills coach Rex Ryan opted to punt in a similar situation against the Miami Dolphins the year prior, which ultimately cost the Bills that game and playoff contention when the Dolphins won the game with a field goal on the ensuing drive.
-However, McDermott defended his decision, citing concerns about field position had a fourth-down attempt failed, and it ultimately worked out for Buffalo.
+With the win, the Bills improved to 7–6 on the season, keeping its playoff chances alive and paving the way to breaking its league-leading playoff drought later in 2017.
+Bills head coach Sean McDermott was later criticized for his decision to punt from the Colts' 42-yard line on fourth and one in overtime, as a tie-game would have been as detrimental as a loss for the Bills' chances.
+This was coming after previous Bills head coach Rex Ryan opted to punt in a similar situation against the Miami Dolphins the year prior, which ultimately cost the Bills that game and playoff contention when the Dolphins won the game with a field goal on the ensuing drive.
+However, McDermott defended his decision, citing concerns about field position had a fourth-down attempt failed, and it ultimately worked out for the Bills.

-The loss dropped Indianapolis to 3–10 on the season and mathematically eliminated the team from the playoffs.
+The loss dropped the Colts to 3–10 on the season and mathematically eliminated the team from the playoffs.
 The Colts ultimately finished tied for last place in the AFC South at 4–12 and out of the playoffs for the third straight year, leading to the firing of longtime head coach Chuck Pagano after the season.

 A new rule was added in the following offseason due to an incident in this game.
 Colts sideline attendants attempted to clear a spot for a field goal attempt during a timeout.
 Referee Brad Allen immediately halted the practice and warned the Colts sideline that this was not permitted.
 The protocol, which was written in the gameday operations manual, was to handle such a situation with a warning first; the act had been illegal ever since the Snowplow Game 35 years prior.
 By adding it to the rulebook, clearing snow for a field goal placement by anyone other than the players on the field became a 15-yard unsportsmanlike conduct foul on the first offense.